 Potential clients often claim they want to work with me since I know what investors want.
 Had I ever met a standard situation or standard investor I would not object.
 Truth is, just about every case I ever dealt with required quite a dive into company history, markets and data to truly appreciate it (plus the energy to make all of this transparent and interesting to the usually somewhat detached average private equity analyst).
-By the same token I am forced to admit that any party who ever bought or invested into the companies I advised qualified as “investor”, yes.
+By the same token I gladly admit that any party who ever bought or invested into the companies I advised qualified as “investor”.
 And yet, how different the motivations and strategies, not to mention the personalities of course.

 However, the term as such does more to hint at the founding idea of an early stage investor than to define any investment criteria.
 How scalable is scalable enough, how on earth should an entrepreneur reconcile such requirement with the need of running his business solidly and did such terms not do more to skew countless Excel FCSTs (unbelievably, to this day) than to contribute anything valid to any business plan ever?